xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 </figure>

 1. First, a random point $p$ on the mesh $M$ is generated,
-1. To achieve symmetric editing, we analyses the (partial) symmetry structure $G$ and extract all the points that lie on the same orbit,
+1. To achieve symmetric editing, we analyze the (partial) symmetry structure $G$ and extract all the points that lie on the same orbit,
 1. Then we generate another random sample with a distance larger than $r$ to any of the already sampled points,
 1. Repeat the process until the entire domain is covered.

-Here is a sampling example of simple airplane model with two symmetries:
+Here is a sampling example of a simple airplane model with two symmetries:

 <figure>
     <img src="/research/14SymmEdit/symmetric_sample_plane.png">